dwdas9/home/articles/SynapseAnalytics/CETAS.md

 ### 2. Azure Data Factory (ADF)
 ADF is one of the core component of Synapse.
 It's main job is to tranfer data from here to there.
 This can be a preferred option to avoid lengthy coding etc. Typical steps to perform the activity would be:

-- **Create a pipeline** in ADF to move data from Synapse to ADLS or vice versa.
+- **Create a pipeline**: This is the workflow for the entire activity.
-- **Use Copy Activity**: This activity can move data with high performance using parallelism and built-in optimizations.
+- **Use Copy Activity**: This is a very important activity to copy data and used frequently in pipelines.

 ### 3. PolyBase
 PolyBase is a technology for MSSQL Server.
 It allows you to query external data as if it were part of the database.